Able Seaman Brian James Winter, HMS Saumarez Holy Trinity Church, Poynings, Sussex

 When Winifred Pollard was growing up in the terraced row of Duke of York Cottages (still there) in the village of Sayers Common, on the London-Brighton Road in Sussex, it is unlikely that she would have imagined living into her hundredth year.
 Life expectancy for a woman in those days was the mid-sixties, and she was the daughter of a miller’s labourer, descended from a line of farm workers and gardeners who had lived in the Hurstpierpoint area for over a century.
 When she married Arthur James Winter in 1923 she was marrying into a similar background.
 Going back over the generations his family had been farm labourers in Poynings, and the newly-married couple probably assumed their own lives would continue in the same vein.
 The 1930s, however, was not a good decade for agriculture.
 The Depression affected the industry badly, with falls in production as demand fell, then the selling off of land and farms, with a subsequent rise in unemployment, and emigration from the countryside into the towns.
 The couple’s son, Brian, born in 1927, would have been raised facing a much more uncertain future than his parents.
 It is not surprising, therefore, that Brian should have used the opportunity of the war to learn a trade that took him off the land.
 He trained to be a radio mechanic, and it was as a Leading Radio Mechanic that, in 1946, he sailed into the Mediterranean onboard HMSSaumarez.
 Life must have seemed exciting and hopeful; the war was ended, and the destroyer’s main duty was to patrol, and intercept illegal immigrant boats heading for Palestine, a duty potentially harrowing but hardly life-threatening.
 The Ship

 HMS Saumarez had had an eventful war.
-Launched at Hawthorn Leslie’s Hebburn yard in November 1942, she had been dispatched to the Arctic convoys, and was involved in the sinking of the German battleship Scharnhorst in December 1943.
+Launched at Hawthorn Leslie’s Hebburn yard on the Tyne in November 1942, she had been dispatched to the Arctic convoys, and was involved in the sinking of the German battleship Scharnhorst in December 1943.
 After supporting the Normandy landings in June 1944 she was posted to the Far East and took part in several fights with Japanese ships before being sent to Durban for a refit.
 In March 1946 she was ordered to the Mediterranean, to intercept boatloads of illegal Jewish immigrants trying to reach British-controlled Palestine; illegal because Britain was trying to enforce pre-war quotas on Jewish immigration into the state.
 Understandably, Jews in 1946 were not respectful of the quotas.
 The Background

 However, as the Saumarez undertook its routine patrols, it and Brian Winter started to be drawn in elsewhere.
 In mid-May Royal Navy minesweepers were sent through the Corfu Channel, which separated Corfu and the Albanian mainland, and on the 15th two light cruisers, HMSOrion and HMSSuperb sailed through.
 They came under fire from Albanian shore batteries.
 The War had been over for less than a year, and already conflict was starting again.
 The Corfu Channel is narrow, less than two miles at one point, and so it is easy to believe the Albanian allegation that the ships had crossed into Albanian territorial waters.
 Furthermore Albania insisted that they had thought they were firing at Greek ships, the country at the time being involved in hostilities with Greece over the latter’s claims on territory in Southern Albania, and over Albanian support for the Communists in Greece’s civil war.
 The diplomatic situation was complicated even more by Albania being led by Enver Hoxha’s pro-Stalinist government at a time when the Cold War was beginning, by Britain and the USA vetoing Albania’s application to join the United Nations in January 1946, and by them supporting the Greeks’ territorial claims in July.
 It is easy to imagine Albania’s anti-Western proclivities being heightened as the summer wore on.
 The Incident